AI Automation · Scaling

 Routing layer

-Make connects signal sources, enrichment outputs, CRM suppression checks, and sequence enrollment into a single visual scenario.
-Its conditional router branches each contact to the correct sequence by source tag with no code required.
+Make connects signal sources, enrichment outputs, CRM suppression checks, and sequence enrollment into one visual scenario.
+Its conditional router branches contacts to the correct sequence by source tag with no code required.

 Visual builder Error handling 3,000+ integrations